The Road to Success

 The first thing to do when you get your course materials is to check whether you have everything mentioned in the checklist.
 Then take note of your tutor’s name and contact information.
 Please don’t hesitate to contact this resource person.
 Your tutor is there to help you.
 Part of the tutor’s job is to give you any extra information you need and answer your questions about the subject matter of your course.

-The maximum time you have to complete your course is six months.
-You have three months after the grade for your final assignment is recorded to take the examination.
+The maximum time you have to complete your course assignments is six months.
+After the grade for your final assignment is recorded, you have three months to take the examination.
 You may, under exceptional circumstances, be granted an extension if you apply in writing to the Cégep à distance and justify your request.

 The fact that you are taking a distance course does not mean you have less work to do.
-You will have assignments to turn in to your tutor and, at the end, an invigilated final exam covering all of the course content.
+You will have assignments to turn in to your tutor and, at the end, a final exam covering all the course content.
 You have to earn at least 50% on this exam to pass the course.

 Introduction and Instructions